-When you turn on the virtual machine, you can then select the media to connect to from the VM Hardware panel on the virtual machine Summary tab.
+When you power on the virtual machine, you can select the media to connect to from the VM Hardware panel on the virtual machine Summary tab.

 - You must disconnect virtual machines that have CD drives that are backed by the physical CD drive on the host, before you migrate the virtual machine.

 - You access the host CD-ROM device through emulation mode.
 Passthrough mode is not functional for local host CD-ROM access.
 You can write or burn a remote CD only through passthrough mode access, but in emulation mode you can only read a CD-ROM from a host CD-ROM device.